Sense and Sensibility (1995 film): Conception and adaptation

-In 1989, Lindsay Doran, the new president of production company Mirage Enterprises, was on a company retreat brainstorming potential film ideas when she suggested the Jane Austen novel Sense and Sensibility to her colleagues.
+In 1989, Lindsay Doran, a producer of production company Mirage Enterprises, was on a company retreat brainstorming potential film ideas when she suggested the Jane Austen novel Sense and Sensibility to her colleagues.
 It had been adapted twice, most recently in a 1981 television serial.
 Doran was a longtime fan of the novel, and had vowed in her youth to adapt it if she ever entered the film industry.
 She chose to adapt this particular Austen work because there were two female leads.
 Doran stated that "all of [Austen's] books are funny and emotional, but Sense and Sensibility is the best movie story because it's full of twists and turns.
 Just when you think you know what's going on, everything is different.
 It's got real suspense, but it's not a thriller.
 Irresistible."
 She also praised the novel for possessing "wonderful characters ... three strong love stories, surprising plot twists, good jokes, relevant themes, and a heart-stopping ending."

 Prior to being hired at Mirage, the producer had spent years looking for a suitable screenwriter – someone who was "equally strong in the areas of satire and romance" and could think in Austen's language "almost as naturally as he or she could think in the language of the twentieth century".
 Doran read screenplays by English and American writers until she came across a series of comedic skits, often in period settings, that actress Emma Thompson had written.
 Doran believed the humour and style of writing was "exactly what [she'd] been searching for".
 Thompson and Doran were already working together on Mirage's 1991 film Dead Again.
 A week after its completion, the producer selected Thompson to adapt Sense and Sensibility, although she knew that Thompson had never written a screenplay.
 Also a fan of Austen, Thompson first suggested they adapt Persuasion or Emma before agreeing to Doran's proposal.
 The actress found that Sense and Sensibility contained more action than she had remembered and decided it would translate well to drama.